Health and safety keywords

 An event or occurrence that could realistically happen but excluding the fanciful or bizarre.
 Often linked to reasonableness in order to limit further the scope of the occurrence to that which is predictable within the context being considered.

-Describes health assessments conducted for the purpose of determining the likelihood of a particular disease or condition being present in a cross section of the worker population.
+Describes health assessments conducted for the purpose of determining the likelihood of a particular disease or condition being present in a cross-section of the worker population.

-Is a planned systematic recurrent collation of data from activities selected to identify known health effects of workplace exposures in worker populations.
+A planned systematic recurrent collation of data from activities selected to identify known health effects of workplace exposures in worker populations.

 Health and safety committee